ricardotwumasi/psychosis-employment-meta-analysis/README.md

 Please feel free to submit issues or pull requests if you have suggestions for improvements or find any bugs, or would like to continue this meta-analysis with new studies.

+## AI Statement

+This code was edited with the assistance of Claude Sonnet 3.5 (Anthropic, San Francisco: CA)

 ## License

 MIT License